FStarLang/FStar/pulse/README.md

    installed (or to the F* source tree), so that the F* executable should be in `$FSTAR_HOME/bin/fstar.exe`.

-2. Define the `STEEL_HOME` environment variable.
+2. Define the `PULSE_HOME` environment variable.
 This should be one of the following:
    * If used directly from source: The root directory of your clone of the Steel repository
    * If installed with `make install`: The PREFIX directory used when installing Steel
    * If installed with `opam`: The prefix directory of the opam